Max Malins: England U18

-U20
+England U20

 Malins participated, primarily at fullback, in England winning the 2016 World Rugby Under 20 Championship hosted in Manchester.
 He scored tries against Scotland in the pool stage and in the semi-final against South Africa.
 He started at full back in the final against Ireland.
 The following year he was a member of the squad that completed the grand slam in the 2017 Six Nations Under 20s Championship and then featured at fly-half as England reached the final of the 2017 World Rugby Under 20 Championship, before being defeated by New Zealand.
 He was particularly noted by England U20 head coach Ian Vass as being a major figure in their success, acting as a calmer figure around which the team could bond.
 He acted as the primary place-kicker in the latter competition for the majority of his games with a 72% success rate.

-Senior
+England

 In October 2020 he was called up to the senior England squad by head coach Eddie Jones.
 On 14 November 2020 Malins made his Test debut as a second-half replacement for Ollie Lawrence in their opening fixture of the Autumn Nations Cup against Georgia.
 He also came off the bench in the final of that competition as England defeated France in extra-time to win the tournament.